So, you are looking for a guitar that needs to be a little smaller than standard?

 Jackson Minions

-‘Wow’ is what we said when these first showed up at guitarguitar.
-Shrunken down, bright neon coloured Jackson guitars, with shapes taken directly from the famous Hard Rock brand’s most out-there 80s models.
+‘Wow’ is what we all said when these first showed up at guitarguitar.
+Shrunken down, bright neon coloured Jackson guitars, with shapes taken directly from the famous hard rock brand’s most out-there 80s models.
 These things are loud in more ways than one!
 Jackson has always been the go-to choice for shred guitarists who like to make a bold statement.
 Jackson have shrewdly figured out that the boldest Rock Stars are always kids and have therefore seen fit to provide them with guitars worth staring at!
 These beauties below are Jackson Minion Rhoads, based on the classic Randy Rhoads model.
 Jackson offers range of models and colours, all with quality hardware and great features like 'Sharkfin' fingerboard inlays!
 Rock till you drop!

 Valencia Classical Guitar